anole-lang/anole/README.md

 Ice-lang is segrageted to about three parts, the front end, codegen and the virtual machine

-+ [ ] Prompt undefined symbol with the symbol's name
 + [ ] Useful error info when meeting runtime error, such as traceback like python
 + [ ] Support type convertion
 + [ ] Support threads and processes